mickelsonmichael/nodejs-session-demo/README.md

 > Note: The FileStore constructor takes in an option object.
 [Check out the documentation if you want to customize your store](https://www.npmjs.com/package/session-file-store) a little bit

 And that's it, we pass the middleware in as we did before and the rest of the code is the same as before.
 "But Mike" I hear you say, "that's a three line change!"
-Well they can be condensed a bit more, I'm just being unecessarily verbose.
+Well they can be condensed a bit more, I'm just being unnecessarily verbose.

 ```js
 const FileStore = require("session-file-store")(session);